Harry-young-0/GeTAP/README.md

 ADD IMAGE HERE OF RSTUDIO or OUTPUT FOLDER WHEN RUN IS COMPLETE

 The pipeline will also automatically open a Shiny App of the data.
 The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 (click the 'play' symbol at the top right of the box).
-All of the plots displayed in the Shiny App will also be saved as pdfs in the Final_plots and Circos folders.
+All of the plots displayed in the Shiny App will also be saved as pdfs in the 'GENE_test' folder.
 The Shiny App will display the Circos plots in a nicer format than the output pdfs saved in the Circos folder.

 ALSO ADD IMAGE OF SHINY APP THAT POPS UP